Using a transaction scope

 Transaction timeout

-NServiceBus will use the default transaction timeout of the machine the endpoint is running on.
+NServiceBus will use the default transaction timeout of the machine on which the endpoint runs.

 Change the transaction timeout using